-1. In Composer, click Programming.

-- Select a device and an event. - 3.
+- 1. In Composer HE, click Programming. - 2.
+Select a device and an event. - 3.
 To use the Delay, Stop, or Break commands, from the right-side pane select the Programming Control object (scroll down to bottom of the project tree to find it). - 4.
 Click the Commands tab, select Delay, and select the number of seconds (for example, 5 seconds).
-The delay appears in the left-side middle pane. - 5.
-Drag and drop the delay command to the Script pane.
+The delay appears on the left side, middle pane.

+5. Drag and drop the delay command to the Script pane.
 Example: This will ensure that there is a 5-second delay after the projector powers on.

-4.4 Programming with Conditionals
+3.4 Programming with Conditionals

-Use the Control4[®] Composer HE Programming view to program using conditionals.
+Use the Control4 Composer HE Programming view to program using conditionals.